-- (ii) \$1,475,000 in cash, minus any amounts paid to MNG under (iii), payable to MNG at Closing; - (iii) \$725,000 in cash payable follows: (a) \$225,000 payable on the Effective Date (paid); and (b) \$500,000 payable within 120 days after the Effective Date (paid), to reimburse MNG for, without limitation, satisfaction of all the secured debt as listed in Section 2.04 of the Disclosure Schedules to the Agreement (the "Secured Debt"); and - (iv) Prefunded Warrants ("Post-Closing Prefunded Warrants," and collectively with the Closing Prefunded Warrants, the "Prefunded Warrants"), which will be immediately exercisable into common shares of the Company upon the vesting events set forth below, equal to the number of shares of Purchaser's common stock (rounded up to the nearest whole number), restricted as to resale under Section 4(a)(2) of the Securities Act, to be issued in two tranches, that equals (i) \$8,000,000 divided by (ii) a per share price equal to the VWAP of the Purchaser's common shares for the ten trading days immediately before the issuance date of those Post-Closing Prefunded Warrants (or \$2.43 per share). \$5,000,000 of the Post Closing Prefunded Warrants will be issued to Seller on June 30, 2022 (issued). \$3,000,000 of the Post-Closing Prefunded Warrants will be issued to Seller on December 31, 2022.
+- (ii) \$1,475,000 in cash, minus any amounts paid to MNG under (iii), payable to MNG at Closing; - (iii) \$725,000 in cash payable follows: (a) \$225,000 payable on the Effective Date (paid); and (b) \$500,000 payable within 120 days after the Effective Date (paid), to reimburse MNG for, without limitation, satisfaction of all the secured debt as listed in Section 2.04 of the Disclosure Schedules to the Agreement (the "Secured Debt"); and - Prefunded Warrants ("Post-Closing Prefunded Warrants," and collectively with the Closing Prefunded Warrants, the "Prefunded Warrants"), which will be immediately exercisable into common shares of the Company upon the vesting events set forth below, equal to the number of shares of Purchaser's common stock (rounded up to the nearest whole number), restricted as to resale under Section 4(a)(2) of the Securities Act, to be issued in two tranches, that equals (i) \$8,000,000 divided by (ii) a per share price equal to the VWAP of the Purchaser's common shares for the ten trading days immediately before the issuance date of those Post-Closing Prefunded Warrants (or \$2.43 per share). \$5,000,000 of the Post Closing Prefunded Warrants will be issued to Seller on December 31, 2022.
 In each case, the Post-Closing Prefunded Warrants will be paid in full upon issuance.
 If a Patent is issued within 24 months of the Closing Date, and such Patent is transferred to the Purchaser free and clear of all Encumbrances, then the Post-Closing Prefunded Warrants will vest and become exercisable in four equal amounts commencing on the date of issuance of the Patent and then for the three subsequent three-month anniversaries thereof.
-If a Patent does not issue from the CERES-MNG Patent Application within 24 months from the Closing Prefunded Warrants will be returned to the Purchaser, and the Purchase Price shall be adjusted downward dollar for dollar.
-All Post-Closing Prefunded Warrants will be fore vesting can occur.
+If a Patent does not issue from the CERES-MNG Patent Application within 24 months from the Closing Date, the Post-Closing Prefunded Warrants will be returned to the Purchaser, and the Purchase Price shall be adjusted downward dollar for dollar.
+All Post-Closing Prefunded Warrants are subject to Shareholder Approval before vesting can occur.